mitchwatt/mitchwatt.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. candidate in the Department of Economics at Stanford University.
-In July 2025, I will join the [Department of Economics at Monash University](https://www.monash.edu/business/economics) as a Lecturer (Assistant Professor).
 My primary interests are microeconomic theory and market design, with a focus on questions relevant to public policy and regulation.
 My advisor is [Professor Paul Milgrom](mailto:milgrom@stanford.edu).
 My committee also includes Professors [Andrzej Skrzypacz](mailto:skrz@stanford.edu), [Ilya Segal](mailto:isegal@stanford.edu), [Al Roth](mailto:alroth@stanford.edu), [Shoshana Vasserman](mailto:svass@stanford.edu), and [Ravi Jagadeesan](mailto:rjagadee@stanford.edu).

+In July 2025, I will join the [Department of Economics at Monash University](https://www.monash.edu/business/economics) as a Lecturer (equivalent to Assistant Professor in the US academic system).

 <details>